ouster-lidar/ouster-sdk/python/docs/examples.rst

 Staggered vs Destaggered 2D Representations
 ===========================================

-The default **staggered** representation of :py:class:`.LidarScan` contains columns which pertain to measurements taken at a single timestamp, corresponding directly with the data as it comes in.
-For a more natural 2D image, we therefore **destagger** the field with the :py:func:`.client.destagger` function.
+The default **staggered** representation of a :py:class:`.LidarScan` has columns which pertain to measurements taken at a single timestamp.
+For a more natural 2D image, we **destagger** the field with the :py:func:`.client.destagger` function.

 Let's take a look at a typical **staggered** representation: